IamDaedalus/data_structures/README.md

 implementing the following simple data structures and their operations with focus being on getting the work done and not aiming for the most efficient or fastest implementation yet.
+I am also restricting my implementations to 2048 entries for each data structure as a restriction so that I can focus on results and not go too much into details about how I implement them.
+I know 2048 is not realistic but it's enough for what I am trying to achieve which is results!

 With that said I may come back periodically or will be updating the repo with more data structures and as time goes I might be updating the old